 Besides writing, I'm an avid reader, shameless people observer, international cafe loiterer, and partially retired photographer.
 I love being a mother to five amazing humans and a wife to the greatest man I know.
 Thank you for stopping by and, if our paths have crossed, thank you for your inspiration!

 When can we expect another book?
 As soon as I can manage to get another one written.
 I'm about halfway through several books and will be sure to let my readers know when I near the finish line (so sign up for my newsletter or follow me on Amazon--or both).

 What part of writing do you like most?
 Least?
 I love telling stories.
 Stories come into my mind and once they are there all I want to do is sit down at my computer and attempt to capture them.
 Least is definitely editing what I've written.
 This is probably because I'm a perfectionist and no matter how many times I read a manuscript I can find a thousand ways to still improve it.

 Is Regency Romance your favorite genre to write?
 Is it your favorite to read?
 I do like the genre, but it is by no means my favorite.
-The first book I started writing (over ten years ago) is a historical fiction set in ancient Rome.
-I’m yet to finish it as well as several other books that span genres from science fiction to fantasy, though most of them are historical and have an element of women's fiction.
-As for reading, I love all types of books!
-I'm an easily-pleased reader and like most books I finish (though I don't finish all books I start).
-I genre hop constantly, but I must admit my favorite reads almost always include some sort of love story.
+The first book I started writing (over twelve years ago) is a historical fiction set in ancient Rome.
+I’m yet to finish it as well as several other books that span genres from science fiction to fantasy, though most of them are historical and have an element of romance.
+As for reading, I love all types of books.
+I'm an easily-pleased reader and adore most books I finish (though I don't finish all books I start).
+I genre hop constantly, but I must admit my favorite reads almost always include some sort of happily ever after.

 Was it difficult to write a book?
 Writing for me is a pleasure, an escape from the tasks of my everyday schedule and demands.
-It has been the publishing process that I have found extremely difficult: editing, being vulnerable as others read your manuscript, the endless to-do lists and expenses required to become self-published.
-It has been a long 18 months!
+It has been the publishing process that I have found extremely difficult: editing, being vulnerable as others read your manuscript, the endless to-do lists, and all the expenses.